rarible/protocol/docs/ethereum/api/create-lazy-minting.md

 * **uri** — suffix for the token URI.
 The prefix is usually `ipfs:/`
 * **creators** — an array of authors addresses
 * **royalties** — royalty array
 * **signatures** — array of digital signatures.
-Each creator must have a signature.
-The only exception is when the creator sends a Mint transaction.
+Each creator must have a signature the only exception being when the creator sends a mint transaction.

 Response example (status 200):